rwxrob/zet/20220101021825/README.md

 together into pipelines and even using pipelines within your command-line text editor to write code that writes for you.

-Do yourself a favor and make learning the bash linux command line a priority and not something you'll "get to" one day.
+Bash is the default shell on 90% of Linux systems.
+It is also the safest shell in existence.
+Bash also happens to be the most powerful shell you can learn doing things that no other shell can (including completion and pretty prompts that are popular with users of other shells).
+Learning `shellcheck` with Bash ensures you can quickly make POSIX compatible shell scripts as well when required.

 How do you learn bash?

-RTFM, no seriously, `man bash` is by far the most comprehensive way to learn it.
-There is not a book on planet Earth that covers the material better.
+Read the manual.
+Seriously, `man bash` is by far the most comprehensive way to learn it.
+There is not a book on the planet that covers the material better.
 Perhaps start out more simply by researching how to complete challenges first.
-But for this language you should *always* go to the manual page first because there is a lot of horrible shit out on the Internet that is dead wrong and inefficient.
+But, for this language you should *always* go to the manual page because there is just too much shit on the Internet that is just dead wrong, inefficient, and dangerous at worst. *Always* run any code through `shellcheck`.

 Above all learn to use regular expression matching and parameter expansion over the unnecessary and stupid use of `awk`, `sed`,